irgb/search-master/README.md

 ## Usage

-Smart Search provides two ways to choose your search engine:
+Search Master provides two ways to choose your search engine:

 1. **Query Length Based Selection**:
    - Short queries use your default search engine (Google or Bing)